 The Effects of Corrosion

-So what are the effects of corrosion that could actually affect your daily life?
+what are the effects of corrosion that could actually affect your daily life or working environment?

 Prevent Corrosion at Home

-There are several ways you can prevent corrosion at home.
+There are several ways you can prevent corrosion from pollutants that cannot be removed at the source.
 First, you can use surface treatments on all metals to protect them from airborne pollutants.
-Second, you can galvanize all metal products, which makes them highly resistant to corrosion.
-And third, you can invest in high-efficiency air filters to improve your indoor air quality and eliminate harmful pollutants that contribute to the corrosion process.
+Second, you can galvanize all metal products, which makes them more resistant to corrosion.
+And third, you can invest in high-efficiency air filters to improve your indoor air quality and eliminate harmful pollutants that contribute to corrosion processes.